-The approach was replicated all over the country and embraced by the new government.
-It was often resisted at first and sometimes took years to change hearts, but in case after case — it worked.
+We replicated the approach throughout the country, and the new government embraced it.
+Although it was often met with resistance at first and sometimes took years to change hearts, it worked in case after case.

 How can I help people in Rwanda?

-- Pray for survivors of the Rwandan genocide and for future generations of Rwandans.
+- Pray for survivors of the Rwanda genocide and for future generations of Rwandans.

-- Praise God for the reconciliation programs that have brought people back to faith and healed their broken hearts.
+- Praise God for continued reconciliation programs that have brought people back to faith and healed their broken hearts.

 - Pray for children, who are the majority of the population and have no memories of the genocide.
 Education and economic empowerment programs offer them ways to break the cycle of hostility.

-- Pray for leaders of churches, that these former scenes of slaughter can be redeemed as houses of worship for all Rwandans, united by the love of Christ.
+- Pray for leaders of churches — for strength as they help restore buildings where tragic scenes took place to redeemed houses of worship for all Rwandans, united by the love of Christ.

 Additional resources on the Rwandan genocide

-We recommend the following books for further reading on the Rwandan genocide:
+We recommend the following books and video for further learning on the Rwandan genocide:

 Left to Tell: Discovering God Amidst the Rwandan Holocaust